-The emotional impact of adoption on the adolescent can be a mixed bag of relief that a family took a chance on them to perhaps feeling they cannot really trust the commitment that their adoptive parents made.
+The emotional impact of adoption on the adolescent can be a mixed bag of relief that a family took a chance on them to perhaps feel they cannot trust the commitment that their adoptive parents made.

 Being bounced around from home to home is normal for children in foster care.

-For the newly adopted teen, it will take some time for them to trust that you will truly be there for them.
+For newly adopted teens, it will take some time for them to trust that you will truly be there for them.

 Rejection will surely be an emotion they are far too familiar with, and they will challenge you.
 They may try to test you to see if you are serious about the adoption.
 When you respond with love, they will slowly begin to feel more secure.